decibledata/JPACRUDProject/README.md

 As i do feel this is a step up in my path of knowledge. doing this soley on my own instead of a group project left me with a few challenges of becoming lost in the magnitude of the very project itself.
 I feel as I wasnt expecting so many little issues to be overlooked on a project this size.
 Typos, code formatting.
 So on.

 Many things were challenging for me.
 A few being working front and and back end.
 I do feel I bit off more than I could chew with my excitement of my data selection.
 But thats a lesson learned for future projects.
 I became lost in my own code trying to find out where my error could be hidden.
 Leaving me to scramble, disorganized.
 Which prevented me from fully completeing the projects requirements.

-Every file in this project seems to be mapped correctly.
-Working on the back-end.
-Showing up in the stack traces with custom verification messages.
-But the problem lies withing the front-end.

-The users added data, as well as the updated data dont seem to display on the webpage being used by the given .jsp.
-The delete method works just fine.

-On the day of this commit.
-Im taking note to fully prepare myself for the completion of this project during the continuation of my course withing Skill Distillery.